yaroslaff/str2str/README.md

 ## Purpose
---
-Smart `grep`.
-Mainly for loading usual plaintext file (often - log file), converting to to data structures (using library of regexes), optional filtering by logical expression and then output filtered data in plain or JSON format.
+str2str is smart `grep` or awk alternative.
+Mainly for loading usual plaintext file (most often: log file), converting to to data structures (using library of regexes), optional filtering by logical expression and then output filtered data in plain or JSON format.

 ## str2str vs grep